istio/istio/pkg/istio-agent/README.md

 For discovery, the JWT token will be read directly from a file and sent as is.
 For CA, this logic is a bit more complex, as the support for external CAs is more mature than external discovery servers.
-This supports some additional configuration, a `CredentialFetcher` which allows fetching a token from places other than a file (for example, a local metadata server), and a `TokenExchanger` which allows exchanging a token for another form to match the CA server requirements.
+This supports some additional configuration, a `CredentialFetcher` which allows fetching a token from places other than a file (for example, a local metadata server), and a `TokenManager` which allows exchanging a token for another form to match the CA server requirements.

 For VMs, the standard flow is for the user to provision a short-lived JWT token onto the VM.
 After the initial CSR, certificates are written to disk and mTLS is used for future requests.
 If the VM restarted, it would continue